KEP-5541: Report Last Used Time On a PVC

 Does enabling the feature change any default behavior?

-No. The field is not read by any other Kubernetes component for any purposes and so, existing workflows that do not explicitly read this field would remain unaffected.
-The field also is not available on existing PVCs after enabling the feature, until it transitions from being in use to not in use, which is when the value is populated with the timestamp.
+No. The condition is not read by any other Kubernetes component for any purposes and so, existing workflows that do not explicitly read this condition would remain unaffected.
+The condition also is not present on existing PVCs after enabling the feature, until the controller observes a transition, which is when the condition is added.

 Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, disabling the feature will stop the controller from updating the status field.
-The value however, once set, would remain stored in etcd, but become stale - disabling doesn’t remove it.
-If the field was set to nil (either never set, or currently in use), it remains nil and cannot be newly populated while the feature gate is disabled.
+Yes, disabling the feature will stop the controller from updating the Unused condition.
+The condition however, once set, would remain stored in etcd, but become stale - disabling doesn’t remove it.
+If the condition was not yet set, it remains absent and cannot be newly added while the feature gate is disabled.

 What happens if we reenable the feature if it was previously rolled back?

-The controller will resume updating the status field.
-If the PVC didn’t transition while the feature was disabled, the data already stored represents the correct last used timestamp.
-If the PVC did transition while the feature was disabled, the data might either be stale or missing.
+The controller will resume managing the Unused condition.
+If the PVC didn’t transition while the feature was disabled, the condition already stored represents the correct state.
+If the PVC did transition while the feature was disabled, the condition might be stale or missing.
 There could be 2 scenarios:

-• If a PVC transitioned from not in use to in use, the old timestamp is retained instead of being cleared to nil, thus becoming stale.
+• If a PVC transitioned from not in use to in use, the old condition (Status=True) is retained instead of being updated to Status=False, thus becoming stale.

-• If a PVC transitioned from in use to not in use, the value remains nil instead of being set to a timestamp
+• If a PVC transitioned from in use to not in use, the condition remains at Status=False (or absent) instead of being set to Status=True.

-In either case, the value will be corrected on the next transition after the feature is re-enabled.
+In either case, the condition will be corrected on the next transition after the feature is re-enabled.

 Are there any tests for feature enablement/disablement?